 Amber is a native Texan; she was raised in a small town called Brenham (home of Blue Bell ice cream and some of the most beautiful bluebonnets in Texas).
 She grew up with a large family and her family home has always been a safe spot for family to come together and enjoy time away from the hustle and bustle of daily life.
 Amber then attended one year of school at UTSA (go Roadrunners) then transferred and graduated from The University of Texas at Austin in 2016 (Hook ‘em) with a Bachelor of Arts in Psychology and a minor in Communications.
 After taking a much-needed break, she attended Texas Woman’s University where she started her journey here at Lifeologie.
 Since graduating TWU in the fall of 2019 with a Master’s of Science in Counseling and Development, her passion has continued to grow and evolve.

-Amber hopes to work with individuals, adolescents, adults, and groups.
-She has been passionate about helping individuals have a fulfilled life since she was young.
-She was always the cheerful little girl walking around to others and telling them “I hope you have a great day today” and continued to want to help others throughout high school and college by being present for others when they felt no one else was there for them.
+Amber was always the cheerful little girl walking around to others and telling them “I hope you have a great day today,” she has always been someone whom others could confide in and has a passion to be present for others when they believe they have no one else.
 She believes the relationship between the counselor and client is of utmost importance so that individuals feel safe to share their thoughts and concerns freely without feeling judged.
 She hopes to create a safe, accepting, and positive environment that allows clients to feel welcome and willing to work without being afraid to explore their inner selves.

-When Amber is not at Lifeologie or school, she enjoys being outside and exploring the DFW area as well as working out or playing indoor soccer on rainy days.
-She also loves being able to bake and cook new recipes; color or draw new pictures; unwind on the couch with Netflix and her cat, Cleo; and travelling to the coast when she can.
+When Amber is not at counseling at Lifeologie, she enjoys being outside and exploring the DFW area as well as working out or playing soccer.
+She also loves being able to bake and cook new recipes; color or draw new pictures; unwind on the couch with Netflix and her cat, Cleo; and traveling to the coast when she can.